fuverdred/fuverdred.github.io/_projects/crossword_filler.md

 | 11 | BOURNEVILLE |
 | 12 | DOUBLEDECKER |

 Then score each grid by multiplying the number of positions with length _n_ by the number of words of length _n_ in the theme dictionary.
-A good match is shown below, with plenty of spaces for 4, 5, and 6 letter words.
+This is an easy way to find the grid with the most ways to fit the theme words in, increasing the chances of finding theme words which interlock with each other, increasing the density.

 ### Permutations